Partial resampling to approximate covering integer programs: Introduction

 \end{theorem}

-This improves over the the corresponding approximation ratio of \cite{KY05}, in that it achieves the optimal leading coefficient of $\ln \Delta_0$.

-There are many ways of parametrizing CIP's; we have chosen to focus on the parameters such as the minimum RHS value $\amin$, the maximum $\ell_1$-column norm $\Delta_1$, and most importantly the ratio $\ln(\Delta_1 + 1)/\amin$.
-Our approximation ratios are functions of these parameters; we show a number of matching lower bounds, which demonstrate that one cannot obtain significantly improved approximation ratios \emph{which are parametrized as functions of these same parameters.} The formal statements of these results contain numerous qualifiers and technical conditions, but we summarize these here. \begin{enumerate} \item When $\gamma$ is large, then assuming the Exponential Time Hypothesis, any polynomial-time algorithm to solve the CIP (ignoring multiplicity constraints), whose approximation ratio is parametrized as a function of $\gamma$, must have approximation ratio $\gamma - O(\log \gamma)$. \item When $\gamma$ is large, then the integrality gap between the basic LP and integral solutions which $\epsilon$-respect multiplicity, is of order $\Omega(\gamma/\epsilon)$. \item When $\gamma$ is small, then the integrality gap of the basic LP is $1+\Omega(\gamma)$. \end{enumerate}
+We show a number of nearly-matching lower bounds.
+The formal statements of these results contain numerous qualifiers and technical conditions, but we summarize these here. \begin{enumerate} \item Any polynomial-time algorithm for CIP with multiplicity constraints must have approximation ratio $\ln \Delta_0 - O(\log \log \Delta_0)$. \item Any polynomial-time algorithm for CIP without multiplicity constraints, whose approximation ratio is a function $f(\gamma)$, must have $f(\gamma) \geq \max(\gamma, 1 + \gamma/2)$. \item For large $\gamma$, the integrality gap between the basic LP and integral solutions which $\epsilon$-respect multiplicity, is of order $\Omega(\gamma/\epsilon)$. \item The basic LP has integrality gap at least $\max(\gamma, 1 + \gamma/2)$. \end{enumerate}

-In this sense, our approximation algorithms are nearly optimal as functions of the parameters $\gamma, \epsilon$.
-On the other hand, there are many alternate parameters which could be analyzed instead, and alternate approximation ratio guarantees given (which would be incomparable to ours.)